bwilson1802/Learning-Terraform/README.md

 # Terraform Project

-This is my journey to learn Git and Terraform.
+This is my journey to learn Git and Terraform with Azure.
 I am new to both but wanted to document my journey and have a document that I can reference in the future.
 I am on a windows machine for reference.
 If you have updates, questions, or I wrote something wrong, please let me know!

 The goal of this project is to use Terraform to install a multi-region network in Azure.